-Delivery sub-action Description Compliance 3.6 Engage with suppliers to identify areas of savings, added value and innovation.
-Transport Scotland works with its supply chain to identify savings by: added value and innovation. undertaking effective engagement before the commencement of the procurement process effective use of value engineering clauses in contracts to deliver value for money for the public purse effective management of our contracts to ensure compliance with the contractual terms and conditions use of the competitive dialogue public procurement process for major projects that allows engagement of suppliers to encourage innovation and added value input prior to the issue of tender documents an example of innovation is on the Scottish Trunk Roads Network Maintenance South East contract where the Operating company has deployed Advance Mobile Asset Collection to GPS (computer vision algorithms have been used to provide accurate and repeatable measurements of retro-reflectivity of road markings and traffic signs using mobile night-time surveys at traffic speed, which avoids the need for lane closures or operatives on the carriageway).
-3.7 Improve performance by keeping Transport Scotland's senior management appraised of supplier performance biannually.
-Supplier performance is shared biannually with Transport Scotland senior management in advance of this information being shared with suppliers.
+Engage with suppliers to identify areas of savings, added value and innovation.

+Compliance: Transport Scotland works with its supply chain to identify savings by:

+- Undertaking effective engagement before the commencement of the procurement process. - Effective use of value engineering clauses in contracts to deliver value for money for the public purse. - Effective management of our contracts to ensure compliance with the contractual terms and conditions. - Use of the competitive dialogue public procurement process for major projects that allows engagement of suppliers to encourage innovation and added value input prior to the issue of tender documents. - An example of innovation is on the Scottish Trunk Roads Network Maintenance South East contract where the Operating company has deployed Advance Mobile Asset Collection to GPS (computer vision algorithms have been used to provide accurate and repeatable measurements of retro-reflectivity of road markings and traffic signs using mobile night-time surveys at traffic speed, which avoids the need for lane closures or operatives on the carriageway).

+Improve performance by keeping Transport Scotland's senior management appraised of supplier performance biannually.

+Compliance: Supplier performance is shared biannually with Transport Scotland senior management in advance of this information being shared with suppliers.

 This allows senior management to be appraised of performance results before suppliers are informed and also allows them to consider if any follow-up actions are required to improve performance.

-Delivery sub-action Description Compliance 3.8 Use the data gathering function in the contracts database to enable more detailed market analysis and decision making.
-A Contracts Database is used to report contract and call-off information and to inform Procurement Strategies for future procurements.
+Use the data gathering function in the contracts database to enable more detailed market analysis and decision making.

+Compliance: A Contracts Database is used to report contract and call-off information and to inform Procurement Strategies for future procurements.

 Contract Managers use Transport Scotland systems to monitor spend on contracts, which also informs decision making in relation to the nature and scale of future contracts.

-3.9 Ensure all staff undertake fraud training and are aware of the Transport Scotland Fraud Policy and Response Plan.
-All Transport Scotland staff who engage in procurement activity undertake counter-fraud training.
+Ensure all staff undertake fraud training and are aware of the Transport Scotland Fraud Policy and Response Plan.

+Compliance: All Transport Scotland staff who engage in procurement activity undertake counter-fraud training.
 An annual refresher course is mandatory for all procurement staff.

 Transport Scotland's Fraud Policy and Response Plan is reviewed and updated twice yearly and also updated following any relevant legislative changes as they occur.
 This was updated in September 2020 and February 2021.

-Table 4 - Transport Scotland's compliance against delivery sub-actions